 Contact Nancy Kerr, Media Communication Program Director,

-What major will allow you to mix the study of sonic arts with entrepreneurship?
-Or gender studies with journalism?
-If you have lots of interests, and are excited by a number of career fields, the Communication major is a perfect fit for you.
-In our globally connected environment, communication has become paramount to everyone in the workforce.
+In our globally connected environment, communication has become paramount to every single person in the workforce.
 Highly skilled, well-rounded and experienced communication professionals are more sought after and have more career opportunities than ever before.

 Multiple internship opportunities will help you perfect an integrated set of skills that will serve you well in launching a successful career.
 Communication majors intern with a variety of companies, including People Making Good Public Relations, FUSE Marketing, Regional Education Television Network, Hen House Media, Hall Communications, WCAX-TV, Lake Champlain Chocolates, True Tone Studios and Star 92.9 Radio.

+We strongly encourage our Communication majors to study abroad for a semester during their junior year.
 We designed the curriculum of our majors to support a semester of international study, which means you can study in another country, even complete an internship abroad, and still graduate on time.
 You can choose to take your international study at our campus in Montreal, Canada, or in Dublin, Ireland, or virtually anywhere in the world through one of our Global Partners or third-party programs.
-Learn more about study abroad options.

 All Communication majors participate in the Capstone experience that combines professional preparation with a final project through a service-learning project-based course.
 During the Capstone, you move from a role where you are dependent on instruction to one in which you are an independent thinker, managing your own decisions while being responsive to others' feedback.
 The final project, produced in small teams, may include documentaries, podcasts, magazines, public relations campaigns or training manuals.